Anuskramp - een

 Levator Syndrome

-pain caused by spasm of the levator ani muscle.
-The ischiococcygeal syndrome, proctalgia
+caused by spasm of the levator ani muscle.
+The ischiococcygeal syndrome, proctalgia fugax,

-fugax, and coccydynia, are variants of the levator syndrome.
-At first, the sensation is
+and coccydynia, are variants of the levator syndrome.
+At first, the sensation is that of a

-that of a cramp or spasm situated in the rectum approximately 10 to 15 cm above the anus,
+cramp or spasm situated in the rectum approximately 10 to 15 cm above the anus, gradually

-gradually subsides, and usually lasts for about 20 minutes at a time.
-The pain may be
+subsides, and usually lasts for about 20 minutes at a time.
+The pain may be related to

-related to sitting, can occur spontaneously, and can awaken the patient from sleep.
-The
+sitting, can occur spontaneously, and can awaken the patient from sleep.
+The pain is often

-pain is often described as a vague ache high in the rectum, or as a sharp pain
+described as a vague ache high in the rectum, or as a sharp pain overwhelming in

 Source: http://www.hemorrhoid.net